carrietian/carrietian.github.io/_posts/2022-01-04-running-my-newsletter.md

 Hope this helped!
 Happy to chat more on newsletters whenever: *hi@ carrietian.com.*

-And if reading this made you want to see what all the fuss is about, you can [sign up here]((https://www.carrietian.com/letters/)) for my newsletter
+And if reading this made you want to see what all the fuss is about, you can [sign up here]((https://www.carrietian.com/letters/)) for my newsletter.